 |Average Salary for Teachers in Washington (2017)*|| $63,090 (Middle School)

 |Testing Requirements|| WEST-B: Reading, Writing, Mathematics (095/096/097) or high SAT/ACT scores

 WEST-E History (027)

 Step 1: Begin Your Education

-In order to take part in any student teaching internships in a teacher education program (TEP), you must be fingerprinted.
-This is to guarantee safety for all students.
-To complete this step, you have three primary paths.
+In order to take part in any student teaching internships in a TEP, you must get pre-residency clearance, which includes receiving program approval from your school (check with your certification officer) and getting fingerprinted.
+Fingerprinting is to guarantee safety for all students, and you have three primary paths.
 The easiest path for you likely will be to find an Educational Services District (ESD) that completes a LiveScan of your fingerprints.
 The charge for this is $43.